ufidon/crypt/labs/lab02/README.md

 __Report__

 Write a report about the process you complete the tasks in the description, key screen snapshots are needed as evidences.
-Submit you your source code files together with the report in Brightspace, _don't zip them_, append the source code files in the report.

 _Review questions:_